MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignproperties.md

 ### -param Properties

-An array of [ACX_PROPERTY_ITEM structures]() (DocsTeam - add link to AcxRequest struct) that describe the requested property set, properties and flags.
+An array of [ACX_PROPERTY_ITEM structures]() that describe the requested property set, properties and flags.

+TODO: DocsTeam - need link to this struct topic when AcxRequest header is documented.

 ### -param PropertiesCount

-A zero based (1 TBD?) of count of the number of Properties in the Properties array.
+A zero based (oneTBD?) of count of the number of Properties in the Properties array.

 ## -returns